 Swimming in the sea in Australia can be dangerous and sharks are definitely a consideration.
 Always swim between the flags marked out on the beach and stay within the area covered by the lifeguard.

 I hope you found the hints and tips in this travel guide useful for planning your holiday to Australia.
 Australia is such a beautiful country with lots of amazing things to see and do that I’m sure you’ll want to take the most of it.
-Whether you choose to explore cities like Sydney or Melbourne, enjoy the amazing national parks or visit the famous Gold Coast I hope you are feeling a lot more confident about what to expect when you arrive.
+Whether you choose to explore cities like Sydney (click this ultimate Sydney city guide for more info) or Melbourne, enjoy the amazing national parks or visit the famous Gold Coast I hope you are feeling a lot more confident about what to expect when you arrive.

 If you have any tips for planning a visit to Australia or want to share places that simply have to be visited please do leave them in the comments below.